 Ealing Common station only has two tracks which are used by both Piccadilly and District line trains.
 Because of the different floor heights above the tracks passengers boarding trains need to step up into the larger trains, and down into the smaller trains.
 Sometimes you see ‘one of each’ train in the station at the same time - probably the rush hours are best as the trains are more frequent.
 I normally stand on the platform used by trains going to Ealing Broadway / Rayners Lane - Uxbridge.
 I prefer the far end (London) end of this platform as it is away from the station exit and opposite a junction where trains can go into the depot.
 Because of this junction it is often possible to see a some ‘sparking’ of the electric power collection shoe as trains travelling towards Acton Town leave the station.

 Close observation will show that both types of train can be seen in both platform views.
 Filmed at Ealing Common station.

-Trains at Ealing Common station feature in one of my 'youtube' videos.
-The film is called Little And Large At Ealing Common and comprises footage taken in the 1990's plus the still
+Trains at Ealing Common station feature in one of my YouTube videos.

 Richmond station is also included on the Busier Suburban Stations page about suburban stations in zones 3 or 4 where there is a wide variety of trains to see.